JAGFx/ets2-dashboard-skin/doc/FEATURES.md

 It keep the last 20 lines.

-To open it, tape 5 time on the left bottom corner.
+To open it, tape 5 time in the top left corner.

 Click on the copy button to coping this list in your clipboard.